wenweicui/clojurescript-todo-list/README.md

-# todo-list
+# ClojureScript todo-list

-This is the todo-list project.
+This is the ClojureScript todo-list project.

 ## Development mode